peta78/PacLib/README.md

 work in progress...

 yeah, even coffee did not convince me to work on this today, maybe later?
+(I am not happy with so many things to submit / commit current version)